|Scientific Name||Symphytum officinale L.|

 50-100 cm (19.68 - 39.37 inch), simple to branched, sharp-bristly.

-Large, the basal ones stalked, with ovate or lance-ovate blade mostly 15-30 cm (5.9 - 11.81 inch) long and 7-12 cm (2.75 - 4.7 inch) wide.
-Stem leaves alternate, gradually reduced and with shorter stalks but still ample, the upper commonly stalkless.
+Large, the basal ones stalked, with ovate or lance-ovate blade mostly 15 - 30 cm (5.9 - 11.81 inch) long and 7 - 12 cm (2.75 - 4.7 inch) wide.
+Stem leaves alternate, gradually reduced and with shorter stalks but still ample, the upper leaves are commonly stalkless.
 Stem evidently winged by the conspicuously downward-extended bases of the leaves.

 Ochroleucous, purple or dull blue, nodding, few to several in dense, isolated clusters at the end of side and top branches, the clusters based by a leaf pair.